 - Soft tissue injuries

 - Burns and road rash

-The cost of medical care alone can drain a family’s savings and cause severe financial stress.
+Medical care costs alone can drain a family’s savings and cause financial stress.
 This is especially true when the accident victim cannot earn a living to help support their family.
-In some cases, the victims of motorcycle accidents miss months at work or cannot ever return to their previous job.
+In some cases, motorcycle accident victims might miss months of work or cannot ever return to their previous job.